- How do we charge for our services?

 - How quickly can you help me?

 Turnaround time for advisory work can be as little as a few hours – if the matter is particularly urgent.
-More generally, response times will be dictated by how busy any particular barrister is and whether or not they are currently involved in Court/Tribunal cases.
+More generally, response times will be dictated by how busy any particular barrister is, the complexity of your matter and how much documentation there is to consider.
+It may also depend on whether or not they are currently involved in other court/tribunal cases.
 However, as we have over 35 barristers in Chambers we can usually find someone to assist in whatever timeframe is required.